This post may contain affiliate links. Please read our disclosure policy.

 I first had these crackers at my friend Joan’s house, and she mistakenly called them Cajun Crackers.
 They are not.
-We called them Crack Crackers because you cannot stop eating them.
+We named them Crack Crackers because you cannot stop eating them.
 Think I’m kidding?
 Ha!
 You will read this recipe and realize how bad these crackers are for you.
 Then you will make them.
 And then you will eat one.
 And then you will hide them.
 And you will slowly, over a couple of days, eat them all.
 By yourself.
 And then you will want more…they are that good.

 I hope you make this recipe.
 I think you’ll love it!